Pattern Reviews, Sewing Hacks, Tips & Free Patterns

 Iron time!

 Roll the seam out.
-Using your fingernail seems to help this process.
+Using your fingernail helps this process.
 You can also take the chopstick and slide it under the seams while pushing the seam out and open as well.
 It'll take some finagling, but it's well worth it in the end.
 This is the hardest part of making this 1950s vintage-style hair scarf.

 Back to the sewing machine to topstitch the gap closed.